 Some Heating Systems Use a Heat Pump

 A heat pump works much like an air conditioning system but in reverse, and one of its advantages is that it can switch functions between heating and cooling.
 It consists of two sets of coils, a refrigerant and a compressor.
 The evaporator coils are typically housed inside the building, while the compressor and condenser coils are outside.
-In the evaporator coils, the refrigerant evaporates and draws heat from the air, and in the condenser coil, the refrigerant gas liquefies and releases the heat to the outdoor air.
-By switching the direction of airflow, the house can receive either the cool air from the evaporator coil or the warm air from the condenser coil.
+In the evaporator coils, the refrigerant evaporates and draws heat from the air, and in the condenser coil, the refrigerant gas liquefies -(condenses) and releases the heat to the outdoor air.
+By switching the direction of refrigerant, using the refrigerant the house can receive either the cool air from the evaporator coil or the warm air from the condenser coil.